Gilmore Girls: Home media and online

 Warner Home Video released all seven seasons of Gilmore Girls on DVD, in regions 1, 2 and 4, mainly in full-screen 4:3 ratio due to Amy Sherman-Palladino's preference at the time of original release.
 The full series DVD boxset was released in 2007.
 Special features include deleted scenes, three behind-the-scenes featurettes, cast interviews, montages, and one episode commentary (for "You Jump, I Jump, Jack").

 On October 1, 2014, all seven seasons of the series began streaming on Netflix's "Watch Instantly" service in the United States; all episodes, including the three seasons before The WB transitioned the series to 16:9 HD broadcast from season four on, are in that format.
 On July 1, 2016, Gilmore Girls became available on Netflix worldwide.
 In an unprecedented move, Gilmore Girls became available to stream on Disney+ in countries such as Australia, New Zealand, United Kingdom, Canada and other regions via the Star hub from the start of early 2025.
 All seasons of Gilmore Girls are also streaming on Hulu, Disney+ and available for digital download on the iTunes Store, Amazon.com and other digital sales websites, with all digital sites offering all episodes in HD.

+Warner Home Video released the complete series of Gilmore Girls on Blu-ray on May 5, 2026.

 Merchandising

 The merchandising and Tie-ins that came from the show have ranged through several official merchandise and fan driven merch.
-With the more recent rise of popularity of the show from it being added to streaming platform, we have been seeing more and more cutesy merchandise that is linked to the show, such as mugs, clothing, themed coffee with ties to Luke's Diner.
-With in recent year we saw some of the cast reunite for a Walmart advert, where they also carried certain items of merch.
-Through this advert who played Lorelai Gilmore, Luke Danes and Kirk Gleason, respectively, reunited for a new Walmart holiday advert.
+With the recent rise of popularity of the show due to it being added to streaming platforms, there has been an increasing amount of merchandise that is linked to the show, such as mugs, clothing, and themed coffee with ties to Luke's Diner.
+In recent years some of the cast reunited for a Walmart advert, where they also carried certain items of merchandise.
+Through this advert the actors who played Lorelai Gilmore, Luke Danes and Kirk Gleason, respectively, reunited for a new Walmart holiday advert.